awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 # Creating dynamic automations with conditional branching<a name="automation-branchdocs"></a>

 By default, the steps that you define in the `mainSteps` section of a runbook run in sequential order\.
 After one action is completed, the next action specified in the `mainSteps` section begins\.
 Furthermore, if an action fails to run, the entire automation fails \(by default\)\.
 You can use the `aws:branch` automation action and the runbook options described in this section to create automations that perform *conditional branching*\.
 This means that you can create automations that jump to a different step after evaluating different choices or that dynamically respond to changes when a step completes\.
 Here is a list of options that you can use to create dynamic automations:
-+ **aws:branch**: This automation action enables you to create a dynamic automation that evaluates multiple choices in a single step and then jumps to a different step in the runbook based on the results of that evaluation\.
++ **`aws:branch`**: This automation action enables you to create a dynamic automation that evaluates multiple choices in a single step and then jumps to a different step in the runbook based on the results of that evaluation\.
-+ **nextStep**: This option specifies which step in an automation to process next after successfully completing a step\.
++ **`nextStep`**: This option specifies which step in an automation to process next after successfully completing a step\.
-+ **isEnd**: This option stops an automation at the end of a specific step\.
++ **`isEnd`**: This option stops an automation at the end of a specific step\.
 The default value for this option is false\.
-+ **isCritical**: This option designates a step as critical for the successful completion of the automation\.
++ **`isCritical`**: This option designates a step as critical for the successful completion of the automation\.
 If a step with this designation fails, then Automation reports the final status of the automation as `Failed`\.
 The default value for this option is `true`\.
-+ **onFailure**: This option indicates whether the automation should abort, continue, or go to a different step on failure\.
++ **`onFailure`**: This option indicates whether the automation should abort, continue, or go to a different step on failure\.
 The default value for this option is abort\.

 The following section describes the `aws:branch` automation action\.
 For more information about the `nextStep`, `isEnd`, `isCritical`, and `onFailure` options, see [Examples of how to use dynamic options](#automation-branchdocs-examples)\.

-## Working with the aws:branch action<a name="automation-branchdocs-awsbranch"></a>
+## Working with the `aws:branch` action<a name="automation-branchdocs-awsbranch"></a>

 The `aws:branch` action offers the most dynamic conditional branching options for automations\.
 As noted earlier, this action enables your automation to evaluate multiple conditions in a single step and then jump to a new step based on the results of that evaluation\.
 The `aws:branch` action functions like an `IF-ELIF-ELSE` statement in programming\.

-Here is a YAML example of an `aws:branch` step:
+Here is a YAML example of an `aws:branch` step\.

 ```
 - name: ChooseOSforCommands